Headless Commerce: APIs, Solutions and Why it matters

 By allowing brands to release content to any new device, it expands their opportunities and outreach to more customers.
 More over, APIs and Webhooks can reduce the time eCommerce business integrate new devices or platforms from months to a few hours.

-Core dna's customer Stanley PMI experienced this first hand, using our headless commerce platform to integrate with Oracle and Slack, an integration which helped streamline their customer service workflows.
+Core dna's customer Stanley PMI experienced this first hand, using our enterprise headless commerce platform to integrate with Oracle and Slack, an integration which helped streamline their customer service workflows.

 Stanley PMI leveraged Core dna to integrate with OSCV.
 Here, they collect customer support requests, warranty claims and other questions while simultaneously executing a customer lookup to ensure it isn't a duplicate request.